The WWF is run at a local level by the following offices...

 - Challenging the two most urgent threats to nature: climate change and food production.

-- Tackling the underlying global drivers for the loss of nature: a financial system that must value nature; a governance system that empowers people to lead on nature protection; and markets where sustainable production and consumption must become the norm.
+- Tackling the underlying global drivers for the loss of nature: a financial system that must value nature and a governance system that empowers people to lead on nature protection.

 Our global operations